kito129/betfairHitoricalRawDataConversion/README.md

 I ask that you follow the project specifications strictly, but feel free to make the best changes necessary to make the code robust, reliable, and performant as it will be the basis of a very large project I plan to develop.

+The code for the moment logs little data but I would like that for each task done are shown on screen the metrics of each step
+For example:
+Total files to process
+Total corrected files
+Total runners generated
+Eventual errors at run time or raw files not conforming to the specifications

 The following docs index: